All Episodes

 Like what kind of contaminant?

-So this plantains reagent can be used.
+So this plant's reagent can be used.

-It actually complexes and tends to, I'll just use the word for this evening, it tends to neutralize the chlorine even though it's not what it's doing.
+It actually complexes and tends to, I'll just use the word for this evening, it tends to neutralize chlorine even though it's not what it's doing.

 It filters it.

-It's kind of like a...
-It complexes it.
+It's kind of like complexes.

-We have wells out here where I live and you go down 160 feet and the water somehow Going through so much dirt and rock and sand and whatever all it goes through, that cleans the water.
+We have wells out here where I live, and you go down 160 feet and the water somehow going through so much dirt and rock and sand and whatever, all it goes through, that cleans the water.

 Yes.